Kingmanish25/ai-python-engineering-portfolio/ai-ml-generative-ai-projects/advanced-stock-forecasting/README.md

-# Advanced Stock Price Forecasting
+# Advanced Stock Forecasting

-This project implements multiple machine learning and statistical models for **stock price forecasting using historical market data**.
+This project implements an **advanced stock price forecasting system** using statistical models and deep learning techniques.
+It demonstrates how machine learning can be applied to **financial time-series forecasting** using historical stock market data.

-The system compares different forecasting approaches including **ARIMA, Facebook Prophet, and LSTM neural networks** to predict future stock prices.
+The system compares multiple forecasting approaches including:

+* ARIMA statistical forecasting
+* Facebook Prophet forecasting
+* LSTM deep learning models
+* Transformer-based forecasting
+* Technical indicators such as RSI and MACD

-The project demonstrates how to build a **complete time-series forecasting pipeline used in quantitative finance and financial analytics systems**.
+The project is designed to simulate a **real-world machine learning pipeline used in quantitative finance and financial analytics systems.**

 ---

 # Project Overview

-Stock price prediction is a complex time-series forecasting problem that involves analyzing historical market data to estimate future price movements.
+Stock price forecasting is a time-series prediction problem where historical market data is analyzed to predict future price movements.

-This project builds a forecasting system that:
+This project builds a modular forecasting pipeline that:

-* Loads historical stock data
+1. Loads historical stock market data
-* Performs time series preprocessing
+2. Computes financial indicators
-* Trains multiple forecasting models
+3. Trains multiple forecasting models
-* Generates predictions
+4. Generates future price predictions
-* Evaluates model performance
+5. Evaluates model performance
+6. Visualizes forecast results

-The goal is to compare traditional statistical models with modern deep learning approaches.
+The goal is to compare traditional statistical models with modern machine learning and deep learning approaches.

 ---

 # Dataset

-The dataset contains historical stock market data including:
+The dataset contains historical stock market data with over **11,000 records**.

+Features included:

+* Adjusted Close Price
-* Open price
+* Closing Price
-* High price
+* High Price
-* Low price
+* Low Price
-* Close price
+* Opening Price
-* Adjusted close price
-* Trading volume
+* Trading Volume

 Example dataset structure: